 You want your nonprofit startup to look like it’s going to succeed.
 Show up strong with a logo and brand guidelines to help build your organization’s reputation and recognition.
 You’ll need to work hard to get the word out initially.
 Invest in well-crafted emails, newsletters, and direct mail pieces.
 These “front door” pieces have a great return on investment.
 Consider using a freelance service like Fiverr or a volunteer service like Catchafire to help get the work done while keeping these costs low.

 Service and Program Expenses

 Delivering on your mission may be the hardest cost to estimate when you start your nonprofit.
-You might want to go from zero to 60mph when it comes to delivering on your purpose, but you’ll likely benefit from launching in stages.
-Map out your program’s impact and examine if you can deliver on it incrementally.
-This slow and steady approach may save your sanity as well as help you to determine your actual program costs more accurately.
+You might want to go from zero to 60mph when delivering on your purpose, but you’ll likely benefit from launching in stages.
+Map out your program’s impact.
+Examine if you can deliver on it incrementally.
+This slow and steady approach may save your sanity and help you determine your actual program costs more accurately.

 Talk to your peers who deliver the same or similar program to learn from their experience.
 If you go outside your community or direct impact area the lines of communication will likely open up.
-Keep in mind, these peers were once trying to determine the cost to start a nonprofit, too!
+Remember, these peers were once trying to determine the cost to start a nonprofit, too!

 The financial considerations involved in starting a nonprofit require a lot of legwork and more than a little paperwork, but you will be rewarded with financial security.